-Nurse practitioners (NPs) perform many of the same services as physicians without attending medical school, and they are in high demand—the Bureau of Labor Statistics (BLS) expects the field to grow 40% by 2033.1
+Nurse practitioners (NPs) perform many of the same services as physicians without attending medical school, and they are in high demand.
+The Bureau of Labor Statistics (BLS) expects the field to grow 35% over the next decade, between 2024 and 2034.1

-If you’ve wondered how to become a nurse practitioner, you’ll need to earn a graduate-level nursing degree and become certified in your specialty.2 Continue reading to learn more about this growing profession.
-We’ll answer questions about the journey to become an NP, including:
+If you’ve wondered how to become a nurse practitioner, you’ll need to earn a graduate-level nursing degree and become certified in your specialty.2 Learn more about this growing profession and the journey to become an NP, including how long it takes to earn a graduate nursing degree.

 Table of Contents: